msgpack/msgpack-python/README.rst

 PyPy
 ^^^^

-msgpack-python provides pure python implementation.
+msgpack-python provides a pure Python implementation.
 PyPy can use this.

 Windows
 ^^^^^^^

-When you can't use binary distribution, you need to install Visual Studio or Windows SDK on Windows.
+When you can't use a binary distribution, you need to install Visual Studio or Windows SDK on Windows.
-Without extension, using pure python implementation on CPython runs slowly.
+Without extension, using pure Python implementation on CPython runs slowly.

 For Python 2.7, `Microsoft Visual C++ Compiler for Python 2.7 <https://www.microsoft.com/en-us/download/details.aspx?id=44266>`_ is recommended solution.